Wavelength Podcast with Lorna Siggins

 Donegal-born former Army Ranger, lifeguard, diver and swim instructor Henry O'Donnell broke his neck during the bicycle section of a triathlon 30 years ago, but hasn't looked back since his recovery.
 Anrí Ó Dómhnaill, a father and grandfather, has trekked…

-Russian Military Exercises Raise Some Serious Questions - Former Defence Forces Chief of Staff Mark Mellett
+Former Defence Forces chief of staff Mark Mellett

 The Russian military exercises which had been due to take place within Ireland’s Exclusive Economic Zone ( EEZ) raise some serious questions, according to former Defence Forces chief of staff Mark Mellett.
 Mellett believes the Russian Federation’s original plan was…